kavinyao/blog.kavinyao.com/tips/snap-docker-cannot-start.md

 ---

-Recently I [repurposed my NUC](/posts/win10-ubuntu-server/) as a home server.
+Recently I [repurposed my NUC](/posts/win10-ubuntu-server/) to a home server.
 At the moment it's only running a small Django app backed by Postgres.
 The Postgres instance runs as a Docker container.

 The other day there was a random power outage.
 After booting the server I assumed everything would be up and running given that all of them are managed by systemd.
 Well, almost – everything was up except Postgres, or more precisely, Docker.
 This is what the log looks like